 So, the control process is an on-going process to ensure we do not get off track and stay attached to achieving the organizational goals.
 Feedback given by managers is valuable in this regard as this can help employees improve their performance and ultimately it can increase the efficiency of processes.

 In this regard, one important consideration is to know how much control to exercise.
 Too much exercise of authority demotivates employees, consequently reducing their creativity and performance.
 A fairly good level of autonomy motivates employees and helps in organizational effectiveness.

 Leading function requires a manager to act as a leader throughout the management process.
 A leader is someone who directs and inspires people towards the achievement of the goals, motivates them, and possesses a strong vision.
 Becoming a successful manager requires one to be a good leader who helps employees in their professional growth thus, accelerating the growth of the organization.
 I have written a detailed blog on leadership and management which you can read to improve your leadership abilities.

 Leading is the most prominent among the 4 basic functions of management.
 It caps other functions as a good leader has the ability to plan, organize and control the activities & resources of the company.

 Implementing these 4 basic functions of management

-These basic management functions set a standard course for the company’s higher management, middle management and every employee to follow.
-So, understanding these is critical for laying out a plan of which jobs to perform, when & how to perform and who is responsible for which job.
-Thus, these functions define everyone’s role within the organization with clarity.
-Following these 4 basic functions of management ensures that everyone in the organization is focusing upon the organizational goals & effectively deploying and controlling the resources.
-If these management functions are in proper place, long-term survival of the company and its success never sinks.
+These 4 basic functions of management set a standard course for the company’s higher management, middle management and every employee to follow.
+So, understanding these is critical for laying out a plan of which jobs to perform, when & how to perform, and who is responsible for which job.
+Thus, these 4 basic functions of management define everyone’s role within the organization with clarity.
+Following these functions of management ensures that everyone in the organization is focusing upon the organizational goals & effectively deploying and controlling the resources.
+Particularly, if these 4 basic functions of management are in proper place, long-term survival of the company and its success never sinks.